 Each €1.00 you save is the equivalent of 1 share in your Credit Union.
-To be a full member with voting rights and all the benefits of membership you must mantain a minimum balance in your shares of €10
+To be a full member with voting rights and all the benefits of membership you must maintain a minimum balance in your shares of €10

 When you save with the Credit Union you are building a history with the Credit Union which will be taken into account in the future should you wish to apply for a loan.

 Your savings with the Credit Union earn a dividend which is credited to your account annually, further increasing your savings.
-The dividend paid in 2014 was 1% which is very competitive when compared to other savings products where you have instant access to your money.
+Last Year’s dividend paid was 1% (before DIRT tax) which is very competitive when compared to other savings products, especially as you have instant access to your unpledged savings here.

 Setting up a Direct Debit